ryane/ryaneschinger.com/content/services/continuous-delivery.md

 ---

 Continuous Delivery is going to enable your business to react to the needs of your customers much more rapidly - whether that is fixing problems or delivering new features.
 It can help lower stress and improve the morale of your team.
 It is immensely satisfying when a developer is able to get out new code that they may be really proud of to customers right away.
-And, of course, your customers are going to be delighted when you are able to meet and exceed their expectations on a regular basis.
-Contact me to learn more about how I can help your company achieve the benefits of Continuous Delivery.
+And, of course, your customers are going to be delighted when you are able to meet and exceed their expectations on a regular basis.  <a href="mailto:ryan@ryaneschinger.com">Contact me </a> to learn more about how I can help your company achieve the benefits of Continuous Delivery.